chrisgrieser/nvim-chainsaw/README.md

 	marker = "🪚",

 	loglines = {
-		-- Appearance of lines with the marker
+		-- Appearance of lines with the marker.
+Leave empty to disable any of them.
-		-- When using `lazy.nvim`, you need to add `event = VeryLazy` to the plugin -- spec to have existing log statements styled as well.
+		-- (When using `lazy.nvim`, you need to add `event = VeryLazy` to the plugin -- spec to have existing log statements styled as well.) lineHlgroup = "Visual",
-		-- leave empty to disable
-		lineHlgroup = "Visual",
+		sign = "🪚", -- can also use nerdfont icon since it's solely used in nvim: 󰹈 signHlgroup = "CursorLineNr",
 	},

 	logtypes = {